cdipaolo/dipaolo.conner.sh/content/posts/introducing-gindoro.md

 gindoro means poplar in Japanese.

 Gindoro is the theme running this site.
 It's a hugo theme, [found here (by the way, mouse over these links!)](https://github.com/cdipaolo/gindoro), and it does some cool things.
+It's only 5449 bytes at the time of this writing.

 We don't have syntax highlighting (to improve render times) but you'll still probably like the curreny format (I hope!)